tyhopp/patch-files/README.md

 # patch-files

-> This module is a work in progress, probably best not to use it yet.

 Create and apply patches for file changes in `node_modules`.

 Useful if you want to create patches faster than with [`patch-package`](https://github.com/ds300/patch-package), which can be slow if you're patching a large module.